Publish Novellas 3 August 2022

 “California?
 Does ya mean Hollywood?”
 Carly asks with excitement.

 “Not quite.
 I know someone in San Diego who can make you up a good ID card, passport, and birth certificate.
-We are a little more than a thousand miles from San Diego.
+We’re a little more than a thousand miles from San Diego.
 That’s about four days away.

 “I’ll put a rush on it, but it might take a day or two for your new ID.
-We will continue taking turns sleeping in the truck until I can get you in a motel.
+We’ll continue taking turns sleeping in the truck until I can get you in a motel.
 Hollywood is a little more than a hundred miles north of San Diego.”

 Carly files the troubling words ‘get you in a motel’ in the back of her mind with the distraction of the opportunity to visit her dream destination.
 “Do we have time to go to Hollywood while we in California?”